 Gujarati Kadhi with palak pakora is a rich and creamy yoghurt gravy with a sweet and sour taste.
 However, I prefer to call it Khatti meethi kadhi.
 It is traditionally served with mild spicy khichadi or boiled rice in Gujarat.
 The authentic Gujarati dish is prepared by simmering the yoghurt and besan mixture together.
 Later, it is tempered with curry leaves, mustard seeds, cumin seeds and chillies.
-However, I gave this traditional kadhi a tasty twist by adding crunchy palak pakoda and caramelised onion in it.
+However, I gave this traditional curry a tasty twist by adding crunchy palak pakoda and caramelised onion.
 Even though, Pakoda is not used traditionally in this kadhi.

 In fact, one recipe that you will frequently find in any Gujarati household is ‘Kadhi Khichdi’.
 Being in the army we got the opportunity to explore Gujrati cuisine and their food culture.
 When I started exploring I got to know an interesting fact, that they use besan or chickpea flour a lot.
 In fact, most of the Gujarati snacks and food are made from besan.
 Since most Gujratis are vegetarian and they fulfil their protein requirement with legumes and legume flours.
 Chickpea flour is a good source of protein too.
 That, with a combination of vegetables and rice, makes a healthy nutritious meal.

 At my home, I make this ‘Khatti Meethi Kadhi’ at least once a week.
 It is a perfect accompaniment with ‘Khichdi’ or steamed rice of any kind.
-However, in this recipe, I have added a tasty twist to the simple Gujarati khatti meethi kadhi.
+However, in this recipe, I have added a tasty twist to the simple curry.
 I have added caramelised onion and palak pakora to make it more nutritious and tasty.

 For Palak Pakoda: